-31 Years Ago: Glenn Frey Releases Second Solo LP, Inspires ‘Miami Vice’ Episode
+When Glenn Frey’s Second Solo LP Inspired a ‘Miami Vice’ Episode

-Try as he might, Glenn Frey never bested his gold-selling second album, The Allnighter.
-Released on June 19, 1984, two years after Frey's modestly successful debut No Fun Aloud and four after the demise of the Eagles, it remains the singer-songwriter's personal high-water mark.
+Try as he might, Glenn Frey never bested his gold-selling second album.
+Released on June 19, 1984, two years after Frey's modestly successful debut No Fun Aloud and four after the demise of the Eagles, The Allnighter will forever be the singer-songwriter's personal high-water mark.

 Credit, in part, goes to Frey's decision to bring in his old songwriting friend Jack Tempchin, whose credits include the Eagles’ tracks "Peaceful Easy Feeling" and "Already Gone."